code-shoily/fsharpening-ca/README.md

-# fsharpening_ca
+# fsharpening-ca

 Source code for my fsharp [blog](http://fsharpening.ca).

-[Get started with Hugo](https://gohugo.io/getting-started/) to make one of your own.
+[Get started with Hugo](https://gohugo.io/getting--tarted/) to make one of your own.